 Based on the current news, which neither Kia nor Apple are responding to, the proposal calls for the production of 100,000 electric vehicles for Apple at Kia’s West Point, Georgia auto-assembly factory.
 Amazon reported on the back of that announcement that it has started testing new-generation electric shipping containers in Los Angeles that are being built for it by Rivian start-upper, which this year is planning separately to launch battery-powered vehicles and SUVs.

-However, a more curious trend is Will Ferrell’s enlistment by GM for a commercial running during the 2021 Super Bowl in which the comedic actor insists on bringing per-capita sales of electric cars in the U.S. above those of Norway, when he operates a Cadillac Lyriq, an electric vehicle expected in 2022.
+However, a more curious trend is Will Ferrell’s enlistment by GM for a commercial running during the 2021 Super Bowl in which the comedic actor insists on bringing per-capita sales of electric cars in the U.S. above those of Norway when he operates a Cadillac Lyriq, an electric vehicle expected in 2022.
 The corporation based in Detroit has dedicated $27 billion to electric and autonomous vehicles and said that it planned to move completely to manufacturing only EVs by 2035 in an event last month.

-General Motors is following a step by major automotive producers to move away from vehicles which use traditional energy sources like fossil fuel, with the intention to purchase commercial vehicles that release zero-emission by 2035 and are fully carbon neutral by 2040.
+General Motors is following a step by major automotive producers to move away from vehicles that use traditional energy sources like fossil fuel, with the intention to purchase commercial vehicles that release zero-emission by 2035 and are fully carbon neutral by 2040.
 The automobile company, which has a much more ambitious roadmap than Ford and Volkswagen competitors, is making the change as the Biden Administration prioritizes drastic cuts in U.S. carbon emissions, particularly from transport.

-A significant component of this endeavor is its contribution to the autonomous Research Based Goals Initiative (SBTi).
+A significant component of this endeavor is its contribution to the autonomous Research-Based Goals Initiative (SBTi).
 SBTi is a partnership between the CDP, the Global Compact of the United Nations (UNGC), the World Resources Institute (WRI), and the World Wide Fund for Nature (WWF) to minimize the increase in global temperatures to or below 1.5C.
 A call to action for industries to improve the way they work to minimize net carbon emissions to zero by 2050 is among its attempts.
 A network of professionals will be brought together by SBTi to support firms with their preparation and assessment and guarantee that initiatives generate the expected outcomes.

 That corporations just buy carbon offset credits or promise to expand the green coverage with a lot of trees is actually not the crucial aspect of every SBTi initiative.
 To enable actual reductions in atmospheric environmental impacts, especially carbon emissions, businesses actually have to modernize goods and processes.